gtronset/beets-filetote/README.md

 python setup.py install
 ```

-If you get permission errors, try running it with `sudo`
+If you get permission errors, try running it with `sudo`.

 ## Configuration

-You will need to enable the plugin in beets' `config.yaml`
+You will need to enable the plugin in beets' `config.yaml`:

 ```yaml
 plugins: copyfileartifacts